-Can chickens eat figs?
-The answer is yes, figs are good food for chickens and safe to consume.
-In conclusion, you can feed the seeds as well the skin of the figs but the leaves are not too safe for consumption as they contain ficin, a chemical substance that can cause diarrhea.
+Figs are good food for chickens and safe to consume.
+In conclusion, you can feed the seeds as well the skin of the figs but the leaves are poisonous for consumption as they contain ficin, a chemical substance that can be harmful.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.